Wildflower (2022 film): Development

-The film was inspired by Smukler's niece, and was originally conceived of as a short film before being developed as a feature film.
+The film was inspired by Smukler's niece, and was originally conceived as a short film before being developed as a feature film.
 The script was optioned by Morning Moon production company in 2020, who produced the film in partnership with Limelight and Entertainment One.
 The filmmakers consulted disability representation activist Elaine Hall during development.

 Release

 The film was screened at the Toronto International Film Festival on September 12, 2022.
 It was released by Momentum Pictures on March 17, 2023 in the United States and Canada.

 Reception

-The film received mixed to positive reviews from critics, who praised its acting and direction while criticizing its handling of themes such as disability rights.
-Metacritic, which uses a weighted average, assigned a score of 52 out of 100, based on 4 reviews indicating "mixed or average reviews".

-William Bibbiani, writing for TheWrap, said that the film "can’t seem to decide if it’s a big mess or a formulaic teen drama, but when it gives us tender moments between its characters, it’s hard to really care."
+William Bibbiani, writing for TheWrap, said that the film "can't seem to decide if it's a big mess or a formulaic teen drama, but when it gives us tender moments between its characters, it’s hard to really care."
 Lovia Gyarkye of The Hollywood Reporter wrote that the film "might not be a radical departure from films of its type, but it does offer buoyant performances from both fresh and familiar faces."

 In a review titled "When Disability Representation Goes Wrong", Sarah Milner of /Film criticized its approach to portraying disability and described it as "inspiration porn."
 She criticized the portrayal of Sharon and Derek in particular, calling the characters "paper-thin punchlines."
 Wendy Ide in a review for Screen Daily compared the film to CODA (2021), but felt that Wildflower fell short in its portrayal of disabled parents by comparison.
-Charles Bramesco, writing for ThePlaylist.net, gave the film a C- rating and described its exploration of themes as shallow.
+Charles Bramesco, writing for ThePlaylist.net, gave the film a C− rating and described its exploration of themes as shallow.